-- There are no restrictions for the number of mobile robots. - Each mobile robot must be within 1m x 1m of the floor. - A mobile robot must have a maximum size of 1 m in its initial position and during movement.
-Please note that the container will be considered as part of the robot if the container is built into the robot.
-However, the robot may exceed this maximum size temporarily while unloading the container, stocking products, or collecting disposal items. - Infrastructure can be installed anywhere inside of the convenience store but different restrictions apply according to the area of the store.
-Please see the documents provided for more information. - The weight of robot system should be within 200 kg. - If the mobile robot or infrastructure separates during the demonstration, the team members should remove any separated objects from the field after the demonstration has finished.
+- There are no restrictions for the number of mobile robots. - Each mobile robot must be within 1m x 1m of the floor. - At the initial state and the end of the demonstration, the mobile robot must be within a 1 m2.
+If a container is loaded onto the mobile robot, the container is also considered part of the mobile robot.
+However, the mobile robot may exceed this maximum size temporarily while unloading the container, stocking products, or collecting disposal items. - Infrastructure can be installed anywhere inside of the competition field. - The weight of mobile robot system should be within 200 kg. - If the mobile robot or infrastructure separates during the demonstration, the team members should remove any separated objects from the field after the demonstration has finished.
+If any separate objects remain in the field, a penalty of 5 points is assessed. - The use of communication cables (such as LAN cables) to connect to infrastructure or other robots is allowed. - If you are installing a fixture to reduce the effect of field lighting on display shelves, you should install lighting or take other measures to ensure that the brightness on the shelves is 1,000 lx or greater.